 You can access Blue Lagoon easily both indoor and outdoor.
 There are stairs with a handrail that leads into the water.
 There is also a pool access lift by the indoor lagoon entrance area.

-- What day and time of the week tend to be the least crowded?
+What day and time of the week tend to be the least crowded at Blue Lagoon?

 Blue Lagoon is one of the most popular tourist attractions in Iceland.
 There are limits on how many guests can visit at each time and, most often, the Blue Lagoon is fully booked until late afternoons 1-2 days in advance.
 We highly recommend that you pre-book your ticket well in advance, to be sure that you can fit the Blue Lagoon in your Iceland travel schedule.